jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.possessive"></a>`.possessive()`

 If the individual's name is "Adam Smith," this returns "Adam Smith's."
  But if the individual is the current user, this returns "your."
+(See the [note above].)

 ### <a name="Individual.salutation"></a>`.salutation()`